 Art reveals the emotive tissues connecting science, data and policy to humankind, welcoming people to connect to a story or idea.
 There are many campaigns and strategies that could use your voice.

-The following are local campaigns that we encourage (not required!) you to consider when creating a new work:
+The following are local environmental campaigns that we you may consider when creating a new work:

 STAKE IN PEACE – STOP SITE C